Sonia-96/MyStudyNotes/Java&Web/Java.md

 for the object `employee`, its static type is `Person`, and dynamic type is `Employee`.

-When java runs a overriden method, it will first choose the method in the dynamic type.
+When java runs an overriden method, it will first choose the method in the dynamic type.
 This principle is called ”dynamic method selection“.

 Note, this princinple does not apply to overloaded methods.
 For overloaded methods, java only matches the methods in its static type.